-The transfer agent and registrar for our common stock will be .
-The transfer agent and registrar's address is .
+The transfer agent and registrar for our common stock will be Computershare Trust Company, N.A.
+The transfer agent and registrar's address is 150 Royall Street, Canton, MA 02021.

-The Nasdaq Global Market Listing
+The Nasdaq Global Select Market Listing

-We have applied to list our common stock listed on the Nasdaq Global Market under the symbol "BOLD," and this offering is contingent upon obtaining such approval.
+Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "BOLD."